johannahaha/cc1_portfolio/portfolio_nuxt/content/portfolio/sehsuechte.md

 date: 2022-04
 published: true
 location: Potsdam, Germany
-phrase: Exhibition managment of media art exhibition at international student film festival Sehsüchte
+phrase: Exhibition managment and curation of media art exhibition at international student film festival Sehsüchte
 link: https://sehsuechte.de/en/
 ---

-# Exhibition Management and Curation at Sehsuechte Film Festival

 The Exhibition "Beyond the Frame" is part of the [International Student Film Festival Sehsüchte](https://sehsuechte.de/en/).
 In 2021, Sehsüchte had its 50th anniversary.
 The exhibition aims to present new forms of storytelling, interactive media, installations, immersive experiences, and digital art.